WistfulHopes/NightSkyEngineSite/content/documentation/battle-object.md

 ---
-title: "Battle Actor"
+title: "Battle Object"
 ---

-# UNDERGOING REWRITE

-This page will document all blueprint accessible properties and functions of battle actors.
-Battle actors are any gameplay-affecting object that is not a player (such as projectiles), and is the base class for player characters.
+This page will document all blueprint accessible properties and functions of Battle Objects.
+Battle Objects are any gameplay-affecting object (such as projectiles), and is the base class for Player Objects.

 ## Variables

+int32 PosX: The internal X position; left and right.

+int32 PosY: The internal Y position; up and down.

+int32 PosZ: The internal Z position; forward and back.

+int32 SpeedX: The internal X speed.

+int32 SpeedY: The internal Y speed.

+int32 SpeedZ: The internal Z speed.

+int32 SpeedXRate: Sets the percentage of SpeedX used.

+int32 SpeedXRatePerFrame: A percentage multiplied against SpeedX every frame.

+int32 SpeedYRate: Sets the percentage of SpeedY used.

+int32 SpeedYRatePerFrame: A percentage multiplied against SpeedY every frame.

+int32 SpeedZRate: Sets the percentage of SpeedZ used.

+int32 SpeedZRatePerFrame: A percentage multiplied against SpeedZ every frame.

+int32 Gravity: The internal gravity.

+int32 Inertia: Inertia adds to the position every frame, but also decays every frame until it reaches zero.

+int32 GroundHeight: The minimum Y position before the object is considered grounded.

+EObjDir Direction: The current direction of the object (facing left or right).

+FHitDataCommon HitCommon: Common data for attacks.
+These values will be used for blocking, normal hit, and counter hit.
+Values that are set to -1 will be replaced by a default value depending on attack level.

+FHitData NormalHit: Hit data for normal hit.
+Values that are set to -1 will be replaced by a default value depending on attack level.

+FHitData CounterHit: Hit data for counter hit.
+Values that are set to -1 will be replaced by the normal hit's value.

+int32 ActionRegX (where X is a number from 1 to 8): Per-action registers.
+These registers are reset upon player state change.
+Shared between the player and its child objects.

-int StateValX (where X is a number from 1 to 8): A "free" value, to be modified per-state/object.
-Upon exiting the state or an object's destruction, this value will reset to zero.
+int32 ObjectRegX (where X is a number from 1 to 8): Per-object registers.
+These registers are reset upon state change or object destruction.
+Not shared between the player and its child objects.

-int AnimTime: Its intended purpose is to be used with the IsOnFrame function to execute code on the correct frame of the current state.
-Increments every frame, but can also be manually set.
-Changing states automatically resets this property to -1.

-int AnimBPTime: With standard 3D characters, this property sets the frame of the current animation.
-Increments every frame, but can also be manually set.
-Changing states automatically resets this property to -1.
-Unused on 2D or ArcSystemWorks-style characters.

-bool DefaultCommonAction: Some actions, such as dashing and air dashing, can have some parts of their default behavior overridden if this value is set to false.
-Changing states automatically resets this property to true.
+int32 ActionTime: How long the current state has been ongoing.

+bool GotoLabelActive: If true, attempt to jump to the label set by the GotoLabel() function.

+int32 AnimFrame: The current animation frame.

+int32 BlendAnimFrame: The current blend animation frame.

+float FrameBlendPosition: Used to blend between AnimFrame and BlendAnimFrame in the Anim Blueprint.
+Set by comparing the current cel time with the max cel time.

+int32 CelIndex: The index of the current cel in blueprint.

+int32 TimeUntilNextCel: How long until the next cel activates.

+int32 MaxCelTime: Max duration of the cel.

+FLinearColor MulColor: Internal representation of the MulColor material parameter.
+Intended to be multiplied against the final color.

+FLinearColor AddColor: Internal representation of the AddColor material parameter.
+Intended to be added to the final color.

+FLinearColor MulFadeColor: Depending on MulFadeSpeed, MulColor will fade to this value.

+FLinearColor AddFadeColor: Depending on AddFadeSpeed, AddColor will fade to this value.

+float MulFadeSpeed: MulColor will lerp to MulFadeColor every frame by this value.

+float AddFadeSpeed: AddColor will lerp to AddFadeColor every frame by this value.

+FVector ScaleForLink: Linked objects will be scaled to this value.

-APlayerCharacter* Player: The current player character.
-If the calling object is not a player, it will be the owning player.
-If the calling object is a player, it will be a reference to the subclass.
+APlayerObject* Player: A pointer to self as a Player Object.
+If this object is not a player, it will point to the owning Player Object.

-UMaterial* BoxMaterial: Only used for rendering collision in development or debug builds.
-In shipping builds, collision cannot be rendered.

-FString CelName: Used to grab the correct animation and collision data.
-On 2D characters, it will also grab the sprite based on the last 2 digits.
-The cel name must end with _XX, where XX is the sprite "number".

-UCollisionData* CollisionData: The collision data asset.

-UNiagaraComponent* LinkedParticle: For non-player actors only.
-Sets a particle that will move with the object.
+ABattleObject* AttackTarget: The most recently attacked object.

+float ScreenSpaceDepthOffset: The material parameter used for depth offset.

+float OrthoBlendActive: The material parameter used for orthographic blending.

 ## Functions

-int GetInternalValue(EInternalValue InternalValue, EObjType ObjType = OBJ_Self): This function gets a value not directly exposed to blueprints.
-It can grab from itself, the parent player, or the enemy player.

-bool IsOnFrame(int Frame): Checks if AnimTime is equal to Frame.
-Use with a Branch node to execute code on the correct AnimTime.

-bool IsStopped(): Checks if the object is stopped by super freeze, hitstop, or throw.

-void SetCelName(FString InCelName): Sets the CelName variable.

-void SetHitEffectName(FString InHitEffectName): For custom hit effects, sets the name of the hit effect to be called.

-void SetPosX(int InPosX): Sets x position.

-void SetPosY(int InPosY): Sets y position.

-void AddPosX(int InPosX): Adds to the current x position based on the current direction.

-void AddPosXRaw(int InPosX): Adds to the current x position with no regard for the current direction.

-void AddPosY(int InPosY): adds to the current y position.

-void SetSpeedX(int InSpeedX): Sets x speed.

-void SetSpeedY(int InSpeedY): Sets y speed.

-void AddSpeedX(int InSpeedX): Adds to the current x speed.

-void AddSpeedY(int InSpeedY): Adds to the current y speed.

-void SetSpeedXPercent(int32 Percent): Multiplies the current x speed by this percent.

-void SetSpeedXPercentPerFrame(int32 Percent): Every frame, the current x speed will be multiplied by this percent.
-Reset on state change.

-void SetGravity(int InGravity): Sets gravity.

-void SetInertia(int InInertia): Sets inertia.
-Inertia is a secondary speed value that has friction.
-In other words, it adds to position every frame in addition to speed, but decreases afterwards.

-void ClearInertia(): Sets inertia to zero.

-void EnableInertia(): Enables inertia.

-void DisableInertia(): Disables inertia.

-void HaltMomentum(): Stops all momentum, including speed, gravity, and inertia.

-void SetPushWidthExpand(int Expand): The default pushbox width will be increased by the number Expand.

-void SetFacing(bool NewFacingRight): If NewFacingRight is true, the object will face right; otherwise, the object will face left.

-void FlipCharacter(): Flips the character's direction.

-void EnableFlip(bool Enabled): Enables automatic direction flipping.

-void EnableHit(bool Enabled): Enables hitboxes to hit the opponent's hurtboxes.
-If the function SetAttacking was not used to set attacking to true, this will do nothing.

-void SetPushCollisionActive(bool Active): Toggles push collision.

-void SetAttacking(bool Attacking): Enables attacking.
-While this is true, the object is in counter hit state, but can hit the opponent and chain cancel.

-void SetHeadAttribute(bool HeadAttribute): Enables the head attribute on the current move.
-For use with attacks you want to make anti-airable.

-void SetProjectileAttribute(bool ProjectileAttribute): Enables the projectile attribute on the current move.
-For use with attacks that projectile invulnerability should ignore.

-void SetHitEffect(FHitEffect InHitEffect): Sets effects on hit for normal hit.

-void SetCounterHitEffect(FHitEffect InHitEffect): Sets effects on hit for counter hit.

-void CreateCommonParticle(FString Name, EPosType PosType, FVector Offset = FVector::ZeroVector, FRotator Rotation = FRotator::ZeroRotator): Creates a common particle.

-void CreateCharaParticle(FString Name, EPosType PosType, FVector Offset = FVector::ZeroVector, FRotator Rotation = FRotator::ZeroRotator): Creates a particle specific to the current character.

-void LinkCharaParticle(FString Name): Creates a character particle and attaches it to the current object.
-Do not use with player objects.
+void InitEventHandler(EEventType EventType, FName FuncName): Initializes an event handler of the event type.
+When the given event fires, the given function will also activate if it exists in the current state.

+void RemoveEventHandler(EEventType EventType): Removes the currently active event handler of the event type.

+FString GetCelName(): Gets the current cel name.

+FString GetAnimName(): Gets the current animation name.

+FString GetBlendAnimName(): Gets the blend animation name.

+FString GetLabelName(): Gets the name of the label being jumped to.

+void SetCelName(FString InName): Sets the current cel name.

+void SetBlendCelName(FString InName): Sets the blend cel name.

+void GotoLabel(FString InName, bool ResetState): Attempts to jump to the given label in the state.
+If ResetState is true, the state will be re-entered, therefore also calling the Init function again.

+void SetTimeUntilNextCel(int32 Time): Sets the time until the cel ends.

+void AddPosXWithDir(int InPosX): Adds X position with respect to current direction.
+For example, if InPosX is 50000 and the object is facing right, it will add 50000 to PosX.
+However, the object is facing left, it will subtract 50000 from PosX.

+void SetSpeedXRaw(int InSpeedX): Sets Speed X with no regard to direction.
+This will act as if facing right, no matter what.

+void AddSpeedXRaw(int InSpeedX): Adds Speed X with no regard to direction.
+This will act as if facing right, no matter what.

+int32 CalculateDistanceBetweenPoints(EDistanceType Type, EObjType Obj1, EPosType Pos1, EObjType Obj2, EPosType Pos2): Calculates the distance between two points.
+The method depends on the distance type.

+void SetFacing(EObjDir NewDir): Directly sets direction.

+void FlipObject(): Flips the object.

+void FaceOpponent(): Makes the object face the opponent.

+bool CheckIsGrounded(): Checks if PosY is less than or equal to ground height.

+void EnableHit(bool Enabled): Enables hitting the opponent.

+void SetAttacking(bool Attacking): Sets attacking state.
+While this is true, you can be counter hit, but you can hit the opponent and chain cancel.

+void EnableFlip(bool Enabled): Enables facing the opponent by default.

+void EnableInertia(): Allows inertia being added to position.

+void DisableInertia(): Disallows inertia being added to position.

+void HaltMomentum(): Stops all movement, including gravity.

+void SetPushCollisionActive(bool Active): Sets push collision being active.

+void SetPushWidthExtend(int32 Extend): Adds Extend to push width.

+void CreateCommonParticle(FString Name, EPosType PosType, FVector Offset, FRotator Rotation): Creates a common particle.

+void CreateCharaParticle(FString Name, EPosType PosType, FVector Offset, FRotator Rotation): Creates a character particle.

+void LinkCommonParticle(FString Name): Creates a common particle and attaches it to this object.
+Cannot be used with player objects.

+void LinkCharaParticle(FString Name): Creates a character particle and attaches it to this object.
+Cannot be used with player objects.

+void LinkCommonFlipbook(FString Name): Creates a common flipbook and attaches it to this object.
+Cannot be used with player objects.

+void LinkCharaFlipbook(FString Name): Creates a character flipbook and attaches it to this object.
+Cannot be used with player objects.

 void PlayCommonSound(FString Name): Plays a common sound.

-void PlayCharaSound(FString Name): Plays a sound specific to the current character.
+void PlayCharaSound(FString Name): Plays a character sound.

-void AttachToSocketOfObject(FString InSocketName, FVector Offset, EObjType ObjType): Attaches self to a mesh socket of the given object.
+void AttachToSocketOfObject(FString InSocketName, FVector Offset, EObjType ObjType): Attaches object to a skeletal socket of another object.
+Visual only.

-void DetachFromSocket(): Detaches from the socket given in AttachToSocketOfObject.
+void DetachFromSocket: Detaches object from skeletal socket.

-void PauseRoundTimer(bool Pause): Pauses the round timer.

-void SetObjectID(int InObjectID): Sets the current object ID.
-Used in conjunction with a player character state's ObjectID.
-For example, if you attempt to enter a state while a fireball is on screen, and the fireball's ObjectID is equal to the state's ObjectID, the state cannot be entered.
+void SetObjectID(int InObjectID): Sets the object ID.
+Used to prevent characters from entering a state that spawns an object with this ID while this object is active.

-ABattleActor* GetBattleActor(EObjType Type): Gets the specified battle actor if it exists, returns nullptr otherwise.
+ABattleObject* GetBattleObject(EObjType Type): Gets an object by type.

+ABattleObject* AddCommonBattleObject(FString InStateName, int32 PosXOffset, int32 PosYOffset, EPosType PosType): Adds a common battle object to the game.

+ABattleObject* AddBattleObject(FString InStateName, int32 PosXOffset, int32 PosYOffset, EPosType PosType): Adds a character battle object to the game.

-void DeactivateIfBeyondBounds(): _Do not use on player characters._ If the object exits the screen bounds, it will be deactivated.
+void EnableDeactivateIfBeyondBounds(bool Enable): Enables deactivating the object if it exits the stage bounds.

+void EnableDeactivateOnStateChange(bool Enable): Enables deactivating the object if the player changes state.

+void EnableDeactivateOnReceiveHit(bool Enable): Enables deactivating the object if the player gets hit or blocks.

-void DeactivateObject(): _Do not use on player characters._ Deactivates the object.
+void DeactivateObject(): Cannot be used on player objects.
+Deactivates the object and returns it to the pool.

-void CollisionView(): Enables viewing the current collision data for this object.
-Only usable in development or debug builds.